-“I’m an engineer working at Curtin Uni, therefore I can repair electronics…”
+“I’m an engineer working at Curtin Uni, so I can repair electronics…”

-We can’t be good at everything, as ‘Dirty’ Harry Callahan famously alluded to in Magnum Force when he said:
+Look, we can’t be good at everything.
+As ‘Dirty’ Harry Callahan famously stated in Magnum Force:

 “A man’s gotta know his limitations…”